-By the time you read this, the GPMC will be at least up to its first service pack and will likely be named GPMC with SP1.
-And it's all good.
+The GPMC you can download today is called "GPMC with SP1" And it's all good.
 Not just because of the minor bug fixes, but because of the licensing agreement the GPMC with SP1 provides.

 The original GPMC license stipulated that the GPMC was to be loaded only on machines with at least one license of Windows 2003 server on record.
 However, with GPMC with SP1, that licensing restriction has been lifted.
 GPMC with SP1 can be used to manage domains without any Windows 2003 servers and without any Windows 2003 Client Access Licenses (CALs).